PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/01-matrix_development.md

 The final optimized matrices are the ones used for the crop prediction workflow, and therefore serve as the basis of the prediction pipeline.

-## Setup
-1. The beginning line in these scripts start with pacman::p_load to download the necessary packages, including PEcAn.data.remote which has the functions use to make transition matrices.

-2. Next, you will have to load the configuration file to be able to pull and store the required data for this workflow.
-All setting are inside `config.yml`, with the s3 paths stored in the default setting.
-  a.
-Inside `config.yml`, define `work_root` to your personal path, or wherever you want intermediate/final outputs
-     to be stored.
-  b. on the working scripts, you will load these configured paths using
-    `config = config::get(config = "default", file = "config.yml")`

 ## transition_matrix.R
 This script filters the LandIQ records to agricultural classes and to the years between `historical_start_year` and `start_year`, then assigns each parcel to a